tirupati17/inoutexpensemanager/_pages/more.md

 include_in_header: true
 ---

-## As part of the Google Startup Program, Amigo AI is revolutionizing personal finance management.
+## We are proud to be part of the Google Startup Program.

 ![Google Startup Program Logo](https://inthecloud.withgoogle.com/startup/static/img/GoogleForStartups_Horizontal_RGB.png)